denten/denten.github.io/_posts/2017-04-25-foreignlang.md

 category should reasonably belong to the family of "major research languages," used in advanced courses of instruction.
 This list typically includes languages such as Python, R, C, Java, and Julia.
-It does not include markup languages such as HTML, CSS, or LaTeX, since these do not typically sustain advanced graduate research.<sup>‡</sup>
+It does not include markup languages (or typesetting systems) such as HTML, CSS, or LaTeX, since these do not typically sustain advanced graduate research.<sup>‡</sup>

 ## Format of the Exam